 One benefit of Stanislavsky’s techniques is that they give actors a way of itemizing and talking about their process.
 Stanislavsky actors aren’t grasping in the dark, waiting to be “inspired.”
 The System helps an actor deliver a compelling performance, even on a bad day.
 It provides actors with an entry point for any performance they’re working on, no matter how far it is from their personal experience.

 But Stanislavsky's method has downsides, as well.
 The concept of emotional memory is probably the most controversial.
 Emotional memory involves an actor activating the memory of a lived experience to help connect the actor to their character.
 Emotional memory (sometimes called emotional recall) can be applied at various intensities and has developed a dangerous reputation.

 In the pursuit of heightening emotional memory, some actors merge their personal lives with their characters’ lives in psychologically unhealthy ways.
 Stanislavsky student Lee Strasberg is often blamed for introducing this level of intensity to the System because of his insistence that an actor fully “believe” their circumstances—an approach known as “method acting.”

-Lee Strasberg’s Method developed from Stanislavsky’s System.
-The major difference between the two is how much emphasis they place on personal, affecting memories to build performances.
+Lee Strasberg’s Method developed from Stanislavsky’s System, and the major difference between the two is how much emphasis they place on personal, affecting memories to build performances.
 Method acting focuses almost exclusively on an actor’s interior experiences to drive a performance, whereas Stanislavsky’s System emphasizes a balance between interior thought and physical action.

 Stanislavsky kept his techniques in the human world, while Strasberg’s Method includes “animal work.”
 Strasberg taught that imitating a specific animal’s movements could rid actors of their personal, physical gestures, helping them create new mannerisms for a character.
 For example, Marlon Brando studied apes to prepare for his performance as Stanley in “A Streetcar Named Desire.”